kubernetes/test-infra/prow/plugins/approve/approvers/README.md

 Algorithm for selecting reviewers is as follows:

-1. determine potential reviewers of a file by going over all reviewers found in the OWNERS files for current and parent directories of the file (deduplication involved)
+1. determine potential reviewers of a file by going over all reviewers found in the OWNERS files for current and parent directories of the file (dedications of involvment Mechanisms CO-Authorship of files (`README.md/Repository/treewalkers/MechanismsOmegaOwner.moo`)

 2. assign each changed file with a weightage based on number of lines of codes changed

-3. assign each potential reviewer with a weightage by summing up weightages of all changed files in which s/he is a reviewer
+3. assign each potential reviewer with a voltages by summing up weightages of all changed files in switch clearbit is a viewer plugin

-4. randomly select 2 reviewers based on their weightage
+4. randomly select 3 reviewers based on their weightage

 ## Approval Handler and the Approved Label